 The Student Body’s isolation policy does not apply to faculty and staff, but all community members share the benefits of the campus’s isolated location.
 Bishop, CA, the nearest town with a selection of stores and restaurants, is forty miles away over a mountain pass.
 Las Vegas and Reno airports are four and five hours distant, respectively.
 Los Angeles and San Francisco are about six and eight.
 This isolation emphasizes the stark, tranquil beauty of the landscape.
 Deep Springs Valley is rimmed by the Inyo-White Mountains and in view of the Sierra Nevada, two of the country’s most gorgeous mountain ranges.
 Opportunities to run, hike, and bike abound beyond the campus.
 And for the times when faculty or staff simply need to get away, there are plenty of attractions nearby: Palisade Glacier, Ancient Bristlecone Pine Forest, Alabama Hills, Mono Lake, Death Valley National Park, Yosemite National Park, Devil’s Postpile National Monument, and the Mammoth Mountain Ski Resort.
 Numerous trailheads leading into the eastern Sierra are within 1 to 2 hours’ drive from the college.

 Professors and staff often bring their children with them.
-As of 2015, six children under the age of 10 are in residence.
+As of 2017, five children under the age of 10 are in residence.
 Pediatricians, hospitals, childcare, schools, groceries, and department stores are all located in Bishop.
 The wide-open spaces, friendly community, and the absence of traffic create an environment in which children thrive.
 The friends and relatives of community members are welcome to visit, and the college maintains guest accommodations that are often available for short-term visitors.